deislabs/image-layer-provenance/README.md

 ## Scope

+This image vulnerability provenance spec will cover all image build types, including images from non-buildkit/Dockerfile originating builds.
+However, images originating from buildkit/Dockerfiles are still the most common.
+As such, examples illustrated in the repo are Dockerfile/buildkit-specific.

 The concept of "Dockerfiles", "base images", and "multi-stage builds" are specific to images from buildkit/Dockerfile-originating builds.
 These concepts and dependency semantics are buildkit/Dockerfile-specific, not in [OCI Images](https://github.com/opencontainers/image-spec).

 Other OCI-compliant container images built from other tools may not utilize dependency semantics such as "multi-stage builds", "base images", or "Dockerfiles" to build an image.
-However, images originating from buildkit/Dockerfiles are still the most common.

-This image vulnerability provenance spec will cover all image build types, including images from non-buildkit/Dockerfile originating builds.

 ## Scenarios